The Seven Sisters in prehistory

 The Seven Sister area must have been a buy place in the Bronze Age.
 Many round barrows, pottery fragments and worked flints have been recorded.
 On Belle Tout there is evidence of occupation by the Beaker people click to read the banks and beakers report.

-The large earthworks on Belle Tout are believed to date from the Iron Age.
-This important site is a Scheduled Ancient Monument and we manage it to preserve its archaeology.
+The date of the large earthworks on Belle Tout is still not known for sure, there is a possibility they are medieval in origin.
+This important site is a Scheduled Ancient Monument and we manage it to preserve the archaeology..